rsyslog/rsyslog/source/configuration/modules/ompipe.rst

 ::

         Module (path="builtin:ompipe")
         *.* action(type="ompipe" Pipe="NameofPipe")

-**Legacy Configuration Directives:**
+**Legacy Configuration Parameters:**

 rsyslog has support for logging output to named pipes (fifos).
 A fifo or named pipe can be used as a destination for log messages by prepending a pipe symbol ("|") to the name of the file.
 This is handy for debugging.
 Note that the fifo must be created with the mkfifo(1) command before rsyslogd is started.

 **Legacy Sample:**